miguellpcs/miguellpcs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Miguel Cruz, I'm 23 years old.
 I was born in Recife - PE, Brazil.
-U+1F3D6, U+FE0F I'm finishing my Computer Engineering bachelor at Cin - UFPE.
+I'm finishing my Computer Engineering bachelor at Cin - UFPE and planning to start my Master degree in 2022. :)

-I'm
+I'm currently researcher at Motorola (Lenovo).

+I've worked in projects involving Embedded Systems, Hardware and Software Engineering (Fuzzing).
+I'm currently working with projects involving Deep Learning, Signals and Pattern Recognition.
+More specifically applied to Image, Computitional Photography and Audio.
+I also study Logic, Philosophy, Theory of Computation, Algorithms, Calculus and Analysis by myself.
+I love to learn new things from the basis and try to relationate with my previous knowledge.
+I'm always trying to see and think from a different (and sometimes bizarre) way.
+So the logic conclusion is that I was born to study and to be a scientist. {\displaystyle \blacksquare }\blacksquare